Technology & Intellectual Property

 Our market-leading Privacy and Data Security team provide world-class expertise and strategic advice on all issues surrounding data protection, privacy law and cybersecurity compliance.
 With clients ranging from the world’s best known data-driven companies, to high potential start-ups, we offer unparalleled global expertise coupled with detailed local knowledge.

 We have earned a reputation as one of the premier teams in the EU advising on the GDPR (General Data Protection Regulation).
-We advise US and other non-European companies on global privacy structures, EU-wide compliance with privacy law, and complex multi-jurisdictional data transfers, outsourcing arrangements, processing (including big data analytics) and services agreements.
+We advise US and other non-European companies on global privacy structures, including how such companies can benefit from the GDPR’s “one-stop-shop” by establishing its operations in Ireland.
+We also advise on EU-wide compliance with privacy law, and complex multi-jurisdictional data transfers, outsourcing arrangements, processing (including big data analytics) and services agreements.
 As part of this trans-boundary work, we frequently co-ordinate complex and international data protection projects with counsel across Europe.

 The Irish legal system is based on common law principles similar to North American, British and Commonwealth jurisdictions.
 As a long-standing member of the European Union (EU), businesses located in Ireland also benefit from the expansive EU protections for IP.